Neuralgia: Treatment

 Treatment options include medicines and surgery.

 Neuralgia is more difficult to treat than other types of pain because it does not respond well to normal pain medications.
-Special medications have become more specific to neuralgia and typically fall under the category of membrane stabilizing drugs or antidepressants such as Cymbalta.
-The antiepileptic medication(AED) Lyrica (pregabalin) was developed specifically for neuralgia and other neuropathic pain as a successor to Neurontin (gabapentin).
+Special medications have become more specific to neuralgia and typically fall under the category of membrane stabilizing drugs or antidepressants such as duloxetine (Cymbalta).
+The antiepileptic medication pregabalin (Lyrica) was developed specifically for neuralgia and other neuropathic pain as a successor to gabapentin (Neurontin).

 High doses of anticonvulsant medicines—used to block nerve firing— and tricyclic antidepressants are generally effective in treating neuralgia.
 If medication fails to relieve pain or produces intolerable side effects, surgical treatment may be recommended.

 Neural augmentative surgeries are used to stimulate the affected nerve.
 By stimulating the nerve the brain can be "fooled" into thinking it is receiving normal input.
 Electrodes are carefully placed in the dorsal root and subcutaneous nerve stimulation is used to stimulate the targeted nerve pathway.
 A technician can create different electrical distributions in the nerve to optimize the efficiency, and a patient controls the stimulation by passing a magnet over the unit.

 Some degree of facial numbness is expected after most of these surgical procedures, and neuralgia might return despite the procedure's initial success.
 Depending on the procedure, other surgical risks include hearing loss, balance problems, infection, and stroke.
-These surgeries include rhizotomy (where select nerve fibers are destroyed to block pain) and Microvascular decompression (where the surgeon moves the vessels that are compressing the nerve away from it and places a soft cushion between the nerve and the vessels).
+These surgeries include rhizotomy (where select nerve fibers are destroyed to block pain) and microvascular decompression (where the surgeon moves the vessels that are compressing the nerve away from it and places a soft cushion between the nerve and the vessels).